WfInstances/wfinstances.github.io/README.md

-Please see https://wfinstances.github.io/ for the home page
+Please see https://wfinstances.github.io/ for the WfInstances user and developer guide home page.

+Below is a summarized outlook of what was discussed in the sponsor meetings between [our team](https://github.com/orgs/WfInstances/repositories) and [Professor Henri Casanova](https://henricasanova.github.io/)

-# Meeting Minutes
+## Meeting Minutes
 #### Team: Jianlong Chen, Kenneth de Guzman

 ---